NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 Nalu will, after a component is created, call the `render` method.
 So the application is able to create the visible parts.
 Once you are ready with your layout, call the `initElement` method and use the root element as parameter.
 Once, it is done, Nalu will use the element of the component and add it to the DOM.

+It is possible to call the `getController`-method inside the `render`-method to obtain values from the controller.

 ### Execution Order
 The following image shows the execution order in case a new controller is created: